glassroom/git-gpg/README.md

 the intended use cases is to transform files from Unix line endings to and Windows line endings and vice versa.

-Some clenver folks have hacked this so that the clien filter decrypts a file, and the smudge filter encrypts the file.
+Some clever folks have hacked this so that the client filter decrypts a file, and the smudge filter encrypts the file.
 While this is clever, it is not
 recommended: